manaraljene/lip_detection_application/README.md

 ---

 🎯 Supported Words
-The model is trained to recognize the following words/phrases:
+The model is trained to recognize the following words/phrases (Dataset From Kaggle):

 Stop navigation